 Lindsey regularly speaks at conferences and to national media on farm issues, and was recognized as a “Champion of Change” by President Barack Obama.
 She was a recipient of the Glynwood “Harvest Award”, was named among “ 20 Food Leaders Under 40” by Food Tank, and an “American Food Hero” by Eating Well Magazine.
 Lindsey holds a M.S. in Environmental Policy from Bard College and a BFA from New York University.

-Lindsey and her husband, Benjamin, own and operate a 900-member CSA farm in Columbia County, New York.
+Lindsey and her husband, Benjamin, own and operate Hearty Roots Farm in Columbia County, New York.

 Lindsey testifies before the Senate Agriculture Committee: